wavefrontHQ/docs/pages/doc/ts_taggify.md

 4. Applies an aggregate function, in this case `min()`.
 5. Groups by customer (see [Grouping](query_language_reference.html#grouping))

-You can use `taggify()` with a simple zeroBasedNodeIndex syntax.
+You can use `taggify()` with a zeroBasedNodeIndex syntax.
 If that syntax doesn't solve your use case, use the regex syntax.

 ### zeroBasedNodeIndex Approach